twelfthOwlet/Give-A-Hoot/slw_README.md

 -> Updating Ubuntu Studio VM from 20.04 to 22.04 from command line.
   --> First time experiencing the do-release-upgrade command.
 Thanks to: https://ubuntu.com/server/docs/upgrade-introduction --> Choice between sddm and lightdm.  lightdm chosen.
+  --> Upgrade to firefox snap?  hmm.
+No choice?  ok.
   <br>

 #### TO DO: